freeCodeCamp/freeCodeCamp/docs/devops.md

 We use a custom [theme](https://github.com/freeCodeCamp/news-theme) for our news publication.
 Adding the following changes to the theme enables the addition of new languages.

-1. Include an `else if` statement for the new [ISO language code](https://www.loc.gov/standards/iso639-2/php/code_list.php) in [`setup-local.js`](https://github.com/freeCodeCamp/news-theme/blob/main/assets/config/setup-locale.js)
+1. Include an `else if` statement for the new [ISO language code](https://www.loc.gov/standards/iso639-2/php/code_list.php) in [`setup-locale.js`](https://github.com/freeCodeCamp/news-theme/blob/main/assets/config/setup-locale.js)
 2. Create an initial config folder by duplicating the [`assets/config/en`](https://github.com/freeCodeCamp/news-theme/tree/main/assets/config/en) folder and changing its name to the new language code. (`en` —> `es` for Spanish)
 3. Inside the new language folder, change the variable names in `main.js` and `footer.js` to the relevant language short code (`enMain` —> `esMain` for Spanish)
 4. Duplicate the [`locales/en.json`](https://github.com/freeCodeCamp/news-theme/blob/main/locales/en.json) and rename it to the new language code.
 5. In [`partials/i18n.hbs`](https://github.com/freeCodeCamp/news-theme/blob/main/partials/i18n.hbs), add scripts for the newly created config files.
-6. Add the related language `day.js` script from [cdnjs](https://cdnjs.com/libraries/dayjs/1.10.4) to [the freeCodeCamp CDN](https://github.com/freeCodeCamp/cdn/tree/main/build/news-assets/dayjs/1.10.4/locale)
+6. Add the related language `day.js` script from [cdnjs](https://cdnjs.com/libraries/dayjs/1.10.4) to the [freeCodeCamp CDN](https://github.com/freeCodeCamp/cdn/tree/main/build/news-assets/dayjs/1.10.4/locale)

 ### Ghost Dashboard Changes